- What is breast implant revision surgery?

 - Lateralization of The Implants

-When implants are placed in a submuscular pocket, sometimes patients have animation deformities of the breasts.
+When saline or silicone implants are placed in a submuscular pocket, sometimes patients have animation deformities of the breasts.
 The implant can appear to move upward and toward the axilla, and a ridge can sometimes be appreciated at the juncture between the lower muscle border and the breast tissue.
 This can be the result of over release of the medial muscle fibers along the sternum, or overtime with thin soft tissue coverage.
-This deformity can be treated by moving the implant into a subglandular pocket, adding an ADM (Acellular Dermal Matrix) such as Strattice® (LifeCell) to the lower pole, releasing the muscle from the gland, or performing a split-muscle technique.
+The revision procedure for this may include moving the implant into a subglandular pocket, adding an ADM (Acellular Dermal Matrix) such as Strattice® (LifeCell) to the lower pole, releasing the muscle from the gland, or performing a split-muscle technique.

-Refers to the situation when an implant descends below the breast inframammary fold.
-This can happen as a result of over dissection of the implant pocket, or over time as the implant pushes below the fold.
-In this situation the nipple may be pointing upward, and usually the majority of the implant will fall below the horizontal plane situated at the nipple.
-Correction of this deformity will require possible exchange for a smaller implant, a capsulorrhaphy (capsule repair), and/or inserting an ADM (Acellular Dermal Matrix) for further support along the lower pole.
+Refers to the situation when your silicone or saline implant descends below the breast inframammary fold.
+This can happen as a result of over dissection of the implant pocket, having a tuberous breast deformity, or over time as the implant pushes below the fold.
+In this situation the nipple may be pointing upward, and usually the majority of the implants may fall below the horizontal plane situated at the nipple and around the areola.
+Revision procedure for this deformity will require possible implant removal for exchange with a smaller implant, a capsulorrhaphy (capsule repair), and/or inserting an ADM (Acellular Dermal Matrix) for further support along the lower pole.

-The body forms a natural barrier of tissue around all implants.
+The body forms a natural barrier of tissue around all new implants in the body.
 When this barrier gets tight around the implant, then this is called a contracture.
-Clinically, the breast may be painful and the implant will not move freely in the pocket.
-When this happens the breast implant tends to sit high on the chest.
+Clinically, patients may find the breast to be painful and the implant will not move freely in the pocket.
+When this happens the silicone gel or saline implant tends to sit high on the chest.
 The current theory is that a subclinical infection may develop over time, perhaps with bacteria migrating through the nipple leading to a biofilm of bacteria, potentially irritating the pocket and causing the contracture.
 It is thought that blood in the pocket at the time of surgery may exacerbate this situation if it happens early.
-Treatment often requires removal and exchange of the implants, sometimes including a change in the pocket position from subglandular to submuscular or vice a versa, removal of the capsule, and possibly inserting an ADM (Acellular Dermal Matrix) such as Strattice® (LifeCell).
+Breast revision treatment often requires removal and exchange of the implants inserted during breast augmentation implant surgery, sometimes including a change in the pocket position from subglandular to submuscular or vice a versa, removal of the capsule, and possibly inserting an ADM (Acellular Dermal Matrix) such as Strattice® (LifeCell).

 “Beauty is the internal light that emanates from within.
 To me, the true form of beauty is one’s personality that shines through.”